WiemelerJo/FMR-Fit/README.md

 One can select the angle to view the fit together with the experimentally obtained points.
 By checking the box 'Change values' the parameters of the fit become changeable.

+# Additional things

+If you find a bug please got to the issues page and add an entry there, to explain what happend and where it happend.
+Also if you have new suggestions you want to add to the programm, feel free to write an entry in the implementations Todo list at the 'Projects' tab on github.